-Application: If upon reading this information you have an interest in serving on the CGB, please submit your résumé and a letter of interest.
-If you meet the minimum qualifications, you will be asked to complete a screening form of about 11 questions.
+Application: If upon reading this information you have an interest in serving on the CGB, please submit your résumé and an optional letter of interest if you wish.
+If you meet the minimum qualifications, you will be asked to complete a screening questionnaire of about 11 questions.
 A different form with more questions is used by applicants to become a public member.
 This form is available upon request at any time.